loopbackio/loopback-next/packages/repository/README.md

 ```

 #### Using the Repository Mixin for Application
 A Repository Mixin is available for Application that provides convenience methods for binding and instantiating a repository class.
 Bound instances can be used anywhere in your application using Dependency Injection.
-An array set to the key `repositories` can be passed to the constructor or the `.repository(RepositoryClass)` function can be used.
+The `.repository(RepositoryClass)` function can be used to bind a repository class to an Application.
 The mixin will also instantiate any repositories declared by a component in its constructor using the `repositories` key.

 Repositories will be bound to the key `repositories.RepositoryClass` where `RepositoryClass` is the name of the Repository class being bound.
 ```ts